 It is usually taken as a tincture.
 It helps in digestion, secretion of digestive fluids, while also it prevents the relaxation of the lower esophageal sphincter, protecting against the appearance and symptoms of GERD.
 Additionally, it helps treat dyspepsia and esophagitis.

 Formulas of ingredients soothe symptoms of GERD, creating a film (layer) that protects esophagus from the acidic content of stomach.
-In addition, they significantly reduce the incedence of GERD while also balance the pH of the intestine and stomach, respectively.
+In addition, they significantly reduce the incedence of GERD while also balance the pH of the intestine and stomach.
 They are helpful even in cases of gastritis and gastralgia.

 The formulas usually contain herbal extracts (aloe, licorice, centaurus, chamomile, peppermint, melissa, etc.) that have soothing properties and natural minerals that balance the acidity such as alginic calcium and sodium, sodium bicarbonate and calcium carbonate and bicarbonate.